Kubernetes meets Llama 3.2: How to deploy AI models on GPU clusters

 Deployment of components is controlled through boolean variables within the tf/variables.tf file.
 Set these variables to true to enable the deployment of the corresponding component.

-deploy_ollama Deploy the Ollama inference server. bool true
+Deploy the Ollama inference server.

-deploy_ollama_ui Deploy the Ollama Web UI. bool true
+Deploy the Ollama Web UI.

-deploy_app Deploy the example application. bool false
+Deploy the example application.

-Deploy LLM Boiler Plate
+Deploy LLM Boilerplate

 To deploy, simply run the following commands: